atikis87/react-userlistapp/README.md

 # React UserList Application with CRUD

 I created a simple react application that can add, update, or delete users.
-I also used a bootstrap for a nicer look
+I also used a Bulma.js for a nice look.

 ## Author